Dead City III: Provenance

 The provenance of Dead City III has been hotly contested.
 Two different versions have been presented, one by the heirs to Fritz Grünbaum and his wife, both murdered by Nazis in the Holocaust, and other by the Leopold Museum, in its court defense.

-Tote Stadt III was bought directly from the artist by the art historian Arthur Roessler (1877–1955), resold by him to the lawyer Alfred Spitzer (1861–1923) and finally acquired between 1925 and 1928 by the Viennese cabaret artist Fritz Grünbaum (1880–1941).
-Grünbaum died in the Dachau concentration camp, while is wife Lilly Grünbaum (1898–1942) was deported to the Maly Trostinez extermination camp.
+Dead City III was bought directly from the artist by the art historian Arthur Roessler (1877–1955), resold by him to the lawyer Alfred Spitzer (1861–1923) and finally acquired between 1925 and 1928 by the Viennese cabaret artist Fritz Grünbaum (1880–1941).
+Grünbaum died in the Dachau concentration camp, while his wife Lilly Grünbaum (1898–1942) was deported to the Maly Trostinez extermination camp.
 In 1958 the art dealer Otto Kallir sold Dead City III to the Austrian art collector Rudolf Leopold who amassed a large collection of Schiele's works.

 According to the Leopold Museum's version of the provenance, which it submitted in court documents, Lilly Grünbaum was able to take parts of Grünbaum's art collection to Belgium and transfer them to her sister, Mathilde Lukacs, who, according the Leopold Museum's provenance researcher, sold Dead City III on 22 May 1956 to the art dealer Klipstein & Kornfeld in Bern, from where it was resold on 24 September 1956 to Otto Kallir, owner of the St. Etienne Gallery in New York, who sold it, in 1958, to Rudolf Leopold.

-The museum's version of the story was vigorously challenged by the Grünbaum family which stated that it was false.
+The museum's version of the story was vigorously challenged by the Grünbaum family, which stated that it was false.
 According to the family of Fritz Grünbaum, the story about Lilly Grünbaum selling Dead City III to Otto Kallir was a fiction, created to cover the Nazi looting of the painting.

 At a Schiele retrospective in New York at the end of 1997, the painting was seized by the New York public prosecutor's office.
-The painting was returned to the Leopold Collection in Vienna after the court ruled however that the exhibition at MoMA was protected by "immunity from seizure" by treaty The legal battle over the portrait of Wally lasted until July 2010.
+The painting was returned to the Leopold Collection in Vienna after the court ruled, however, that the exhibition at MoMA was protected by "immunity from seizure" by treaty.
+The legal battle over the portrait of Wally lasted until July 2010.

-The Grünbaum collection included 81 artworks by Schiele several which have been restituted after having been acknowledged to have been looted by the Nazis.
+The Grünbaum collection included 81 artworks by Schiele, several which have been restituted after having been acknowledged to have been looted by the Nazis.